sygmaprotocol/sygma-docs/docs/03-sygma-sdk/03-Examples/01-Basic-ERC-20-Token-Transfers/01-EVM-EVM-example.md

 ### EVM-to-EVM token transfer example

 In the following example, we will use the `TESTNET` environment to perform a cross-chain ERC-20 transfer with 5 `ERC20LRTST` tokens.
-The transfer will be initiated on the EVM-side via the Mumbai testnet and received on the EVM-side via the Sepolia Ethereum testnet.
+The transfer will be initiated on the EVM-side via the Cronos testnet and received on the EVM-side via the Sepolia Ethereum testnet.

 This is an example script that demonstrates the functionality of the Sygma SDK and the wider Sygma ecosystem of relayers and bridge and handler contracts.
 The complete example can be found in this [repo]( https://github.com/sygmaprotocol/sygma-sdk/tree/main/examples/evm-to-evm-fungible-transfer).